zeroc-ice/ice/distribution/src/windows/docs/main/README.txt

   To do this, open Windows Explorer and navigate to the directory C:\WINDOWS\assembly.
-Next, drag and drop (or copy and paste) the .NET assemblies from the bin directory into the right-hand pane to install them in the cache.
+Next, drag and drop (or copy and paste) the .NET assemblies from the <Ice installation root directory>\bin directory into the right-hand pane to install them in the cache.

   You can use also gacutil from the command line to achieve the same
   result: